ttulttul/ComfyUI-FlowMatching-Inverter/README.md

 Each node is available on its own, and the hybrid node chains them together for a single-drop workflow.

+This node pack also includes a variety of latent and conditioning space noise nodes enabling you to do really interesting and insane things in the latent and conditioning space.

 ## Conditioning primer

 ComfyUI passes prompt information around as a Python list of `[embedding, metadata]` pairs.
 The `embedding` tensor stores the per-token hidden states produced by the text encoder (shape ≈ `batch × tokens × features`, or `tokens × features` when the batch dimension is implicit).
 The accompanying `metadata` dictionary carries auxiliary fields—most notably `pooled_output`, a single vector that summarises the whole prompt (CLS token, sentence average, etc.).